joacasallas2/holbertonschool-AirBnB_clone_v3/README.md

 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object

+#### RESTful API:
+* Expose all your objects stored via a JSON web interface
+* Manipulate your objects via a RESTful API

 ## Table of Content
 * [Environment](#environment)